oddcamp/frontend-manual/README.md

     * 👌 `.settings-nav ul a` is good
     * ❌ `.settings-nav ul li a` should be avoided

-* For secure scoping reasons modifier classes should be formated in BEM manner or concatenated with double-dashed classname:
+* For secure scoping reasons, modifier classes should be formated according to BEM, or concatenated with double-dashed class names:
     * 👌 `.settings-nav--hidden` is good
     * ✅ `.settings-nav.--hidden` is ok
     * ❌ `.settings-nav.hidden` should be avoided

 ### Using ID's

-Even though ID attribute was primarily designed as an accessibility feature for fragmenting document, but the requirement for uniqueness, specificity, componentization are the actual reasons why ID's in CSS should be avoided.
+Although the ID attribute was primarily designed as an accessibility feature for fragmenting document, the requirements for uniqueness, specificity, and componentization are incompatible with its use in CSS.
+We should avoid using ID's, except in cases where they are strictly required (e.g. to uniquely identify a specific instance of a component, to set page anchors, among others).

 ### Componentization

-Treating the whole page as a single component can easily get you in a selector chain hell, it becomes difficult to use parent modifier classes that affect child elements, your code becomes spaghetti.
-Therefore it's recomended to go with React-like approach and treat the page as a combination of multiple and small components, which by the nature are easily reusable, extendable, the code becomes more visually perceivable.
+Treating the whole page as a single component can easily get you in selector-chain hell.
+It becomes difficult to use parent modifier classes that affect child elements, and your code quickly turns into spaghetti.
+Therefore, it's recommended to always treat the page as a combination of multiple and small components, which by their nature are easily reusable and extendable, making the code more intelligible.

-❌ Avoid complex SASS constructions like this:
+❌ Avoid complex SASS structures like this:

 ```scss
 .settings {